aprasad13/Auto_Complete/README.md

 - When we google something, we often have suggestions to help us complete our search.
 - When we are writing an email, we get suggestions telling us possible endings to our sentence.

+Click [Jupiter Notebook](https://github.com/aprasad13/Auto_Complete/blob/master/Auto_Complete.ipynb) to access the detailed code.

 ## Outline
 Here are the steps of this project:

-1. Load and preprocess data
+1. Load and preprocess data (used twitter data)
     - Load and tokenize data.
     - Split the sentences into train and test sets.
     - Replace words with a low frequency by an unknown marker `<unk>`.